unstoppabledomains/dev-docs/crypto-payments/troubleshooting/library-error-codes.md

 # Resolution Libraries Error Codes

-This is a list of all the error codes you might encounter when troubleshooting your integration with the Resolution Libraries.
+This is a list of all the error codes you might encounter when integrating crypto payments with the Resolution Libraries.

 :::info
 This page contains the error codes of all the Resolution Libraries irrespective of their language, so whenever you see **OR** in an error code name, it represents its implementation in another language.